 This option is for students who are motivated to study a topic relevant to their degree program in depth.
 Customized concentrations require 12 credits of graduate elective coursework and may be comprised of graduate courses at Hamline University and approved transfer courses.
 Sample concentration options might include marketing, finance, or business communications.
 Students who want to pursue this option should contact the School of Business graduate programs director for an application form.

-Explore how we make your master’s degree affordable
+How we make your master’s in nonprofit management affordable

 Affordable tuition from a prestigious, private, nonprofit university makes your master’s a great investment.